HealthDecember 06, 2019|UpdatedDecember 17, 2024

 The answer lies in the hospital's reputation and brand.
 If the patient has cancer, for example, the provider will want to send them to a hospital known for its success rate in treating cancer patients.
 If a hospital's marketing department has focused on positioning their institution as the number one cancer treatment center in the state, they're far more likely to get that referral from the provider, and every subsequent referral as well, which adds up to a big boost to the hospital's bottom line.

-Another area where hospitals can reap outsize rewards from marketing to HCPs is in their yearly rankings.
-The better the hospital does when it comes to broadcasting its branding and reputation, the more likely it is to enhance those rankings in publications, from the annual U.S. News & World Report to Consumer Reports.
+Another area where hospitals can reap the rewards from impactful marketing to HCPs is in their yearly rankings.
+The better the hospital does when it comes to broadcasting its branding and reputation, the more likely it is to enhance those rankings in publications, such as the annual U.S. News & World Report.
 Once again, the better the rankings, the more likely providers are to refer their patients to that hospital, and the more likely patients will be to trust the hospital.
 This means that a hospital marketing team's decision to create unique messaging targeted to HCPs (or not) can make or break their revenue projections.

 A campaign that speaks to providers